Trepanning: Tools and methods

 The scraping method was found to be the most common in prehistoric times.
+Individuals who would perform this procedure would scrape away at the lamina extera, the diploe, and then the lamina intera which will allow for dura mater to be exposed.
+A woman was found in Pritschona that was trephined by scraping with silex.
+This resulted in the skull being removed in a powder form.
+The opening of the skull had bevelled edges that were wide.
+Archeologists have found that this method was common up to the Italian renaissance era.
 The differences in method vary in the amount and depth of bone being removed.
 The trepanation surgical procedure includes exposure of the dura mater without damaging the underlying blood vessels, meninges, and brain.
 Over time, the skin will reform over the puncture site, but the hole in the skull will remain.

 The location of the trepanation on the skull varies by geographical region and period, common locations are the frontal and the occipital bones.
 In most cases, trepanation was a one-off operation, with only a small percentage of the trepanned skulls having undergone more than one surgery.
 In those with multiple openings, the extent of bone remodelling helps identify whether the opening was done at around the same time or at different times during the individual's life.